On cloud nine

 What's the meaning of the phrase 'On cloud nine'?

-In a state of blissful happiness.
+To be 'on cloud nine' is to be in a state of blissful happiness.

 What's the origin of the phrase 'On cloud nine'?

-Whenever a phrase includes a number, like the whole nine yards, at sixes and sevens etc., then attempts to find its derivation usually focus on the number.
+Whenever a phrase includes a number, like the whole nine yards, at sixes and sevens etc., then attempts to find its derivation usually focus on the significance of the number.
 'On cloud nine' is no exception.
 A commonly heard explanation is that the expression originated as one of the classifications of cloud which were defined by the US Weather Bureau in the 1950s, in which 'Cloud Nine' denotes the fluffy cumulonimbus type that are considered so attractive.
 Another explanation is that the phrase derives from Buddhism and that Cloud Nine is one of the stages of the progress to enlightenment of a Bodhisattva (one destined to become a Buddha).

 Neither of these explanations holds water.
 To begin with, both the cloud classifications and the Buddhist stages to enlightenment have ten levels.
 To single out the last but one stage of either is rather like attributing the source of the 'whole nine yards' to American Football, where it is ten yards rather than nine that is a significant measure.
 Also, the fact that nine is far from the only number that has been linked with clouds, argues against those origins.
 Early examples of 'cloud' expressions include clouds seven, eight, nine and even thirty-nine.